andriyko/sublime-robot-framework-assistant/README.md

 Change the file extension
 -------------------------
-The file extension is defined in the `RobotFrameworkDataEditor.tmLanguage` file.
+The file extension is defined in the `Robot.tmLanguage` file.
 To change file extension, navigate to the
 [User package](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-packages-directory)
-folder and open the `RobotFrameworkDataEditor.tmLanguage` file.
+folder and open the `Robot.tmLanguage` file.

 Look for the lines containing:
 ```xml